 - New experiences, traveling, and doing new daily tasks helps to expand your mind and allow it to be constantly challenged in new environments.

 These are the highest possible IQ scores and the people who hold the world record.
 Have you taken an IQ test, if so, leave your IQ in the comments below?
-Anyone have above a 109, if so, Kudos!
+If anyone has a score of 109, then kudos!